tpf/tprf-hugo-site/content/grant-benefits.md

 ### Publicity:

-TPF publicity acknowledges all sponsors, and provides special recognition for large donors.
+TPRF publicity acknowledges all sponsors, and provides special recognition for large donors.
-Sponsors donation US$5,000 or more have the opportunity to display their corporate logo on the TPF website, with a link to their home-page and a personalized note of recognition and thanks from TPF.
+Sponsors donation US$5,000 or more have the opportunity to display their corporate logo on the TPRF website, with a link to their home-page and a personalized note of recognition and thanks from TPRF.
-Sponsors contributing US$10,000 or more may additionally set up their own page on the TPF website (with only minor restrictions on content).
+Sponsors contributing US$10,000 or more may additionally set up their own page on the TPRF website (with only minor restrictions on content).
 Sponsors donating US$50,000 or more are also granted the naming rights to a particular grant.
 For example: "The 202